rushil-ambati/track-driver-ai/docs/docs.md

 Once trained, the network is able to generate steering angles from the video feed of the vehicle of a single centre camera.

-A high level diagram of the training process is as follows:
+A diagram of the training process is as follows:

 <img src="img/design/nvidia_dave-2-training.png" alt="Model Training Process" style="zoom: 50%;" />